moja-global/mentorship/google-summer-of-code/GSOC-2023-Ideas.md

 ### First steps

 Please get started by reading and understanding the problem statement and our approach in this [publically available case study](https://community.moja.global/case-studies/powering-deforestation-prediction-using-artificial-intelligence).
 Try to understand the case study, the use-cases and how you can build an application around it.
-Share your thoughts on the `#machine-learning` channel and start working on the project's rough architecture and system design.
+Share your thoughts on the `#11-machine-learning` channel and start working on the project's rough architecture and system design.

 ## Idea: Object-oriented refactor of FLINT.Cloud